-The original recipe was for two pork tenderloins and I wanted to do one although it was big.
-I looked at the volume of the coating and it was just to much volume.
+The original recipe was for two pork tenderloins, and I wanted to do one although it was big.
+I looked at the volume of the coating, and it was just too much volume.
 I cut the pecans and bread crumbs to 1/3 but kept the spicing at 50% of original.
-The brown sugar just seemed to be to much sweet.
-I cut it by 75% and it seemed just right.
+The brown sugar just seemed to be too much sweet.
+I cut it by 75%, and it seemed just right.

 I really liked this.
 A different taste and texture.
 Very easy and something you can do on a weeknight.

 Notes: The original recipe from Paula Deen had Strawberry Balsamic Sauce.
-I’m not big into sauces and I’m really not a balsamic guy.
-So I skipped that and felt that the tenderloin can stand on it’s own.
+I’m not big into sauces, and I’m really not a balsamic guy.
+So I skipped that and felt that the tenderloin could stand on its own.

 Preheat oven to 375.
 Rinse and dry one pork tenderloin.
-Trim of extra fat and silverskin.
+Trim off extra fat and silverskin.

-Add 1/3 cup of pecans to a baggie and crush with a rolling pin.
+Add 1/3 cup of pecans to a plastic bag and crush with a rolling pin.

 Line a cooking pan with aluminum foil and spray with PAM.